Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Upper Bound Estimation

 \subsection{Stars}

 To show an example of penalizing subnetworks that can help to construct upper bounds tighter than those found by solving the relaxed problem~(\ref{eq:ILP}), we introduce one more class of penalizing subnetworks that we call \textit{stars}.
-The intuition comes from the example in Figure~\ref{fig:Unresolvable}.
-Consider three nodes $i, j, k$ connected by negative edges and another node $m$ such that there are non-overlapping simple paths from $m$ to $i, j,$ and $k$ consisting only of positive edges (see Figure~\ref{fig:ChainStar}B).
-We define $p$ as the minimum absolute value of edge weights.
-A penalizing reduced star is a network with these vertices and edge weights $p$ for positive edges and $-p$ for edges $(i,j)$, $(j,k)$, and $(i,k)$.
+The intuition comes from the example in Fig.~\ref{fig:Unresolvable}.
+A star is a network that has three nodes $i, j, k$ connected to each other by edges with weight $-p$, and a node $m$ connected to $i, j, k$ via simple non-overlapping paths consisting of edges with weight $p$, for some positive number $p$ (see Fig.~\ref{fig:ChainStar}b).
 The solution of relaxed problem~(\ref{eq:ILP}) for a star gives a penalty of $1.5p$.
 So it follows that the actual penalty is at least $2p$, and it is easy to see how it can be achieved.
-We use the following algorithm to find a set of penalizing stars: